Thom Tillis

+On June 29, 2025, Tillis announced that he would not seek reelection to a third term in 2026.

 Early life and education

 Tillis was born in Jacksonville, Florida, the son of Margie and Thomas Raymond Tillis, a boat draftsman.
 He was the oldest boy among six children, with three older sisters.
-One of his brothers, Rick Tillis, served in the Tennessee House of Representatives.
-By age 17, his family had moved 20 times, and Tillis never attended the same school in consecutive years, living in New Orleans and Nashville, among other places.
+By the time he was 17, his family had moved 20 times, living in New Orleans and Nashville, among other places; Tillis never attended the same school in consecutive years.
+Tillis, his father, and his two brothers are all named Thomas Tillis.
+One of his brothers, Thomas "Rick" Tillis, served in the Tennessee House of Representatives.

 Following his 1978 graduation from high school, Tillis left home to get a job.
-He then attended Chattanooga State Community College before receiving a Bachelor of Science in technology management from the University of Maryland University College in 1996.
+He then attended Chattanooga State Community College before receiving a Bachelor of Science in technology management from the University of Maryland University College in 1986.

-Career
+Business career

-After high school, Tillis worked at Provident Life and Accident Insurance Co. in Chattanooga, Tennessee, helping computerize records in conjunction with Wang Laboratories, a computer company in Boston.
+After graduating from Antioch High School in 1978, Tillis worked at Provident Life and Accident Insurance Co. in Chattanooga, Tennessee, helping computerize records in conjunction with Wang Laboratories, a computer company in Boston.
 Wang eventually hired Tillis to work in its Boston office.
 He spent two and a half years there before being transferred back to Chattanooga, and then Atlanta.
 In 1990, he was recruited to work for accounting and consulting firm Price Waterhouse.
 In 1996, Tillis was promoted to partner.
 In 1998, he and his family moved to Cornelius, North Carolina.

 PricewaterhouseCoopers sold its consulting arm to IBM in 2002 and Tillis went to IBM as well.
 Tillis began his political career in 2002 in Cornelius, as he pushed for a local bike trail and was elected to the town's park board.
 He ran for town commissioner in 2003 and tied for second place.